OWASP/Docker-Security/000 - Introduction.md

 # Introduction

-Implementing a containerized environment is changing a lot not only how deployments are done but it also has a huge impact on a system and networking level and how hardware and network resources are being used.
+Implementing a containerized environment changes a lot not.
+It doesn't only affect deployments and the way they are done, but also has a huge impact on both system and networking levels, as well as hardware and network resource usage.

-This document is helping you to secure your containerized environment and keep it secure.
+This document helps you in securing your containerized environment and keeping it in that state.

 ## Application Security?

 There are often misunderstandings of what the security impacts - negative or positive - are supposed to be when using Docker.

-Docker as any other containerization technology doesn't solve application security problems.
-It doesn't help doing input validation and it doesn't provide protecting against SQL injection.
-For application security risks OWASP provides a lot of other useful documents, starting from the OWASP Top 10 over the [OWASP Proactive Controls](https://www.owasp.org/index.php/OWASP_Proactive_Controls) to the [OWASP Application Security Verification standard]([https://www.owasp.org/index.php/Category:OWASP_Application_Security_Verification_Standard_Project) -- just to name a few.
+Docker, same as any other containerization technology, doesn't solve application security problems.
+It doesn't help with input validation and it doesn't protect against SQL injection.
+For application security risks, OWASP provides a lot of other useful documents, starting from the OWASP Top 10 through the [OWASP Proactive Controls](https://www.owasp.org/index.php/OWASP_Proactive_Controls) to the [OWASP Application Security Verification standard]([https://www.owasp.org/index.php/Category:OWASP_Application_Security_Verification_Standard_Project) -- just to name a few.

-Container Security is mostly about system and network security and a secure architectural design.
+Container Security is mostly about topics regarding system and network security and a secure architectural design.

-This indicates that it is best _before_ you start using containerization, you should plan your environment in a secure manner.
-Some points are just difficult or costly to change later when you started already rolling out your containerization in production.
+This indicates that the optimal point to start considering it for your environment is _before_ you start using containerization.
+Some points are just too difficult or costly to change once you already started rolling out your containers in production.

-## Shift in Paradigm: new vectors
+## Shift in Paradigm: New Vectors

-Looking at it from the perspective of the classical world, especially in system and network areas containerization  means big changes to your environment.
-Those changes are opening up new potential attack surfaces.
-Special care has to be taken so that no network and system security problems arise.
+When looking at it from the perspective of more conventional and common environments, containerization leads to big changes - especially regarding system and network topics.
+Those changes are opening up new potential attack surfaces, and special care has to be taken in order to prevent network and system security problems from arising.

-Apart from these technical areas there are two non-technical points:
+In addition to these technical areas, there are two non-technical points:

 * Docker with its 5 years is a relatively new technology.
-Subtracting the time for maturing and adoption the time span is even shorter.
-Every new technology needs time until the knowledge of the technology and their best practices becomes common knowledge.
+Subtracting the time needed for maturing and adoption, the time span is even shorter.
+Every new technology needs time until the understanding of it and the associated best practices become common knowledge.
-* While container solutions might offer benefits for the developer, the technology is not simple from the security perspective.
-Not being simple is what makes security more difficult, a.k.a. the _KISS principle_ -- keep it simple and stupid.
+* While container solutions might offer benefits for the developer, their security is not simple.
+Not being simple is what makes security more difficult, as it violates the _KISS principle_ by not keeping it simple and stupid.

-This is what this document is trying to help you with: It provides you with the knowledge to avoid common pitfalls in the system and network area and it tries to get a handle on the complexity.
+Thats what this document is trying to help you with: It provides you with the knowledge to avoid common pitfalls in the system and network areas and it tries to get a handle on the complexity.

 ## Document Structure

-In order to achieve this, this document first does an analysis of the threats caused by the technology.
-This is the basis for the ten points to follow.
+In order to achieve this, this document provides an analysis of the threats caused by the technology, which is then used as the basis for the ten points to follow.